rachitest/Biorec/readme.md

 The user also gets to choose the format in which the query is entered in to the recommender.
 Currently available choices are as a text file (.txt extension only) or as a plaintext query into a text box.

-The user also gets to choose the number of recommendations to recieve up to a maximum of 50 recommendation.
+The user also gets to choose the number of recommendations to recieve, up to a maximum of 50 recommendations.
 The user can type out the exact number of recommendations required, or use the plus/minus buttons to increment or decrement the counter by steps of 5.

 ### Usage